alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 - a limited number of the found items themselves (ten ones),
 - plus an optional „continuation token” — `sroffset` —, it is a natural number.

 The user can provide this continuation token in his/her next search alongside with the searchprase, in order  to instruct the server to provide a continuation of the search with the next ten items.
 Of course, this manual work can be automated, and a client program can hide, („abstract away”) this from the users, and can provide a continuous listing of the found items.
-Formalizing this technique is essentialy what we call a *state machine* for pagination.
+Formalizing this technique is essentially what we call a *state machine* for pagination.

 ### Pagination state machine